-Identify social, recreational, and vocational support services available to a person who is impacted by hearing loss.
+Identify social, recreational, and vocational support services available to a person-with hearing impairment. who is impacted by hearing loss.

+Range

-Range support services may include but are not limited to - notetaking, interpreting, employment advice, vocational guidance counselling, social worker support, funding advice, budget advisory service.
+support services may include but are not limited to - notetaking, interpreting, employment advice, vocational guidance counselling, social worker support, funding advice, budget advisory service.

-- 5.1 Support services are identified in accordance with assessed communication needs of the person and with consideration of their communication partner(s). - 5.2 Support services are identified in accordance with the assessed psychosocial needs of the person and with consideration of their communication partner(s). - 5.3 Referral to support services is made in accordance with the assessed communication and psychosocial needs of the person and with consideration of their communication partner(s).
+- 5.1 Support services are identified in accordance with assessed communication needs of the person and with consideration of their and their communication partner(s). - 5.2 Support services are identified in accordance with the assessed psychosocial needs of the person and with consideration of their communication partner(s).

+and their communication partner(s). - Referral to support services is made in accordance with the assessed communication and psychosocial needs of the person and with consideration of their communication partner(s).